aszepieniec/stark-anatomy/docs/faster.md

 where $f_E(X)$ and $f_O(X)$ are the polynomials whose coefficients are the even coefficients, and odd coefficients respectively, of $f(X)$.

 In other words, the evaluation of $f(X)$ at $\omega^i$ can be described in terms of the evaluations of $f_E(X)$ and $f_O(X)$ at $\omega^{2i}$.
 The same is true for a batch of points $\lbrace\omega^{ij}\rbrace_ {j=0}^{2^k-1}$, in which case the values of $f_E(X)$ and $f_O(X)$ on a domain of only half the size are needed: $\lbrace(\omega^{ij})^2\rbrace_ {j=0}^{2^k-1} = \lbrace(\omega^{2i})^j\rbrace_ {j=0}^{2^{k-1}-1}$.
 Note that tasks of batch-evaluating $f_E(X)$ and $f_O(X)$ are independent tasks of half the size.
 This screams divide and conquer!
 Specifically, the following strategy suggests itself:
- - split coefficient vector into even and odd parts;
+ - split the coefficient vector into even and odd parts;
  - evaluate $f_E(X)$ on $\lbrace(\omega^{2i})^j\rbrace_{j=0}^{2^{k-1}-1}$ by recursion;
  - evaluate $f_O(X)$ on $\lbrace(\omega^{2i})^j\rbrace_{j=0}^{2^{k-1}-1}$ by recursion;
  - merge the evaluation vectors using the formula $f(\omega^i) = f_E(\omega^{2i}) + \omega^i \cdot f_O(\omega^{2i})$.